-An automatic failure will be recorded if the student is not prepared to perform the oral portion of the competency with the clinical preceptor within 3 clinical days.
+An automatic forfeiture of the performed competency and possible failure will be recorded if the student is not prepared for the image evaluation with the clinical preceptor or faculty member within one week or the designated time specified.

 On the following pages is the list of clinical competencies required by the HCC Radiography Program and for ARRT certification.
 These competencies must be completed at the end of the student's 2nd year, Spring term.
 If a competency is not completed in the Spring term and carried into the summer term, an Incomplete will be recorded for the Spring Term until all competencies are completed.
 Once completed, in the summer term, the grade for the spring term will automatically be lowered one letter grade.
 For each competency that is carried into the summer term a 10% grade reduction for each exam will be incurred.
 The student is required to track their competencies to ensure they are completing the required number of competencies each semester.
 Each student will also post their list at the clinical site and rotational area (if possible) without grades received, so the clinical staff may view the competency level of the student.